tthoma24/resume/README.md

 * Explained issues and their resolution to users at all company levels, including C and D-level executives.
 * Worked to troubleshoot client- and server-side software and hardware issues; provide resolutions to end users virtually/in-person; Served as an escalation point for Junior IT Support Specialist with end-user incident resolution.
-* Reinstalled and/or deployed new desktop and server hardware.
 * Installed and deployed new AWS-based servers utilizing EC2, S3, Glacier, VPC, RDS, and Redshift.
 * Installed and configured software on AWS, VMware virtualized, and local Linux servers, including Apache, Tomcat, SSL certificates, Java, and Docker.
-* Created, deleted, and modified LDAP and SaaS user accounts and associated permissions for all company users.
+* Managed LDAP and SaaS user accounts and associated permissions for all company users.
 * Utilized configuration management on Linux servers with Ansible to automate software installation and configuration.
 * Assisted Cloud Architect by triaging issues with cloud compute applications, services, and the installation and configuration of new services; gained experience with parallel/cluster computing, load balancing and HA.
 * Authored and maintained accurate documentation for a wide variety of technology and services within the Confluence-based knowledge base.